BenMakesGames/lol-playground/README.md

 2. The application itself, consisting of index.html and js/main.js.

 To update the application's champion data, copy the JSON object output by scrapechampions.php into js/main.js (line 3).

+At the time of this writing, I have hosted a copy of this application at http://benmakesgames.com/lolplayground/